minima-global/minidocs/docs/learn/theblockchain.md

 4. The Cascading Chain is unbroken.
 Each block in the Cascade references its previous super parent block in the Cascade.

-In every block, there exists a header which contains a reference (hash) to all its parents at every existing Super level in the cascade.
+In every block, there exists a header which contains a reference (hash) to a parent at every existing Super level in the Cascade.

 **Note:** this header is created at the time the block is created and before it has been mined, therefore the maximum level of each new block is unknown when the references to its Super Parents are created.